Andrew Yang’s ‘Reality TV’ Line From Debate May Have Been Inspired By Comment From His Reddit AMA

 — POLITICO (@politico) August 1, 2019

 Interestingly, the line appears to be inspired by a supporter suggestion that was made during Yang’s Reddit “Ask Me Anything” last week.
-The comment came from onlyartist6 and highlighted the “political theatre” of the debates.
+The comment came from onlyartist6 and highlighted the “political theater” of the debates.
 They suggested that Yang underline the absurdity of selecting a president for the most powerful nation in the world through what is essentially a reality show contest.

 The potential inspiration isn’t any surprise.
 Yang has a grassroots following in the form of his “Yang Gang” and maintains a close connection with them at least partly via social media and his energetic rallies.
 His fans regularly post joking and supportive memes of the candidate and most recently began the “#AndrewYangFacts” trend, which The Inquisitr reported channeled Chuck Norris jokes through Yang’s tech-savvy public persona.

-As of now, Yang has met the donor requirements and — after one poll was rejected — three polls for the falls debates.
+As of now, Yang has met the donor requirements and — after one poll was rejected — three polls for the fall debates.
 He now needs to gain 2 percent in one more approved poll to hit the stage in September and October.